Packing Tape 101

 Width- The width of the tape on the roll.
 Commonly measured in millimeters or inches.

 Thickness- How thick tape is.
-Commonly measured in mils (milli-inch) which is one-thousandth of an inch or 25.4 microns.
+It is commonly measured in mils (milli-inch), which is one-thousandth of an inch or 25.4 microns.

 What to Consider when choosing a packing tape?

 Heavier loads tend to put more stress on packages.
 For heavier loads, strong and wider packing tape is recommended.

 Weight of Package Recommended Tape Less than 15 lbs.
 Scotch 371 Packing Tape or Tartan 302 Packing Tape 15-40 lbs.
 Scotch 372 Packing Tape Over 40 lbs.
 Scotch 375 Packing Tape